retroryan/advance-spark-workshop/STREAMING_EXERCISES.md

 lineStream.checkpoint(getDurationsSeconds(30));
 ```

+##Exercise 2 - Window Functions on Streams

 * Similar to the previous word count, create a word count of the stream of words as they are received.

 * Windowed operation operate on sliding window of data, for example if the batch is recieving data every 5 seconds then the following image would show working on the last 15 seconds of data:

 ![](https://spark.apache.org/docs/latest/img/streaming-dstream-window.png)

 * Instead of keeping a count of every batch of words received instead create a word count of the words received in the past 30 seconds every 10 seconds using `reduceByKeyAndWindow`

 * How would you data model this in Cassandra?